Alison McSorley- MBACP Fd (Counselling)

 I have undertaken a broad variety of training, recent training has included - Understanding and Working with Self Harm, Working with Transgender and Transhistoried clients, Domestic Abuse, Safeguarding, Working with Trauma, Children at Risk of Sexual Exploitation and ASSiST suicide first aid.

-Additionally I work as a lecturer in Counselling Skills at a local college and within Adult Education in the community.
+Additionally I work as a lecturer in Counselling at a local college and have worked within Adult Education in the community.
 I also provide CPD for local community groups and national organisations providing training in stress management, confidence building and assertiveness.

 I work with adults of all ages, from variety of backgrounds and have experience of working within many areas.
 I have provided counselling within an agency working with clients who have experienced a variety of concerns including - depression, loss, bereavement, lack of motivation, relationship and work related issues.
 In addition to my private practice I have worked with clients in an agency specialising with issues around domestic abuse and counsel clients in areas relating to behaviour, control, violence or abuse in relationships.